 Sally did not have any specific symptoms but started the year with a resolution to get healthy and eat “clean.”
 She went on a two-week juice cleanse (5) and joined an internet support group that promoted juice fasting (3).
 She learned inaccurate information about how her every-day foods were slowing her metabolism (4).
 She decided to stick with grass-fed, organic meat, non-starchy vegetables and healthy fats (5).
 But then she joined a vegan, online group (4) and eliminated meat.
 With just non-starchy vegetables and healthy fat, she lost fifteen pounds in two months.

 Get started on your road to recovery with Wendy’s top seven strategies to calm your limbic system’s overreaction to food.
-For additional guidance and support, book a Discovery Call to learn more about the FAST Freedom Program.
+If you want professional guidance and support, please complete the FAST Freedom Program Needs Assessment.